DragonWrangler1/fireworks_reimagined/README.md

 * **shape** anything from a defined list(determines the naming and description, but also in some occasions the shape of the firework spawned.)
 * **entity** this is the name of the firework entity to spawn (more on this later) if **nil** then the default will spawn.
 * **delay** this is the delay at which the firework will be shot off at.
 This is here so that if the shooter is a normal player shooting off an image, they have a chance at seeing the firework.
+* **cooldown** is the amount of seconds that the player must wait before punching the same fireworks again.
+* **mese_cooldown** is the amount of seconds that the mesecon signal must wait before activating the same fireworks again.

 #### EXAMPLE USAGE
 see any of the lua files.